 - Reduce your number of sexual partners

-Prevention is better than cure when it comes to reducing your risk of contracting an STI, but if you do have an STI getting treated with the right medication as soon as possible is so important to avoid complications.
+However, if you do have an STI getting treated with the right medication as soon as possible is so important to avoid complications.